Aliases for NCOR1 Gene

 GeneCards Summary for NCOR1 Gene

 NCOR1 (Nuclear Receptor Corepressor 1) is a Protein Coding gene.
-Diseases associated with NCOR1 include Leukemia, Acute Promyelocytic, Somatic and Leukemia, Acute Myeloid.
-Among its related pathways are Development Ligand-independent activation of ESR1 and ESR2 and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Diseases associated with NCOR1 include Leukemia, Acute Promyelocytic, Somatic and Huntington Disease.
+Among its related pathways are PEDF Induced Signaling and Notch signaling pathway (KEGG).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is RCOR2.
+An important paralog of this gene is NCOR2.

 UniProtKB/Swiss-Prot for NCOR1 Gene